bioinformaticsdotca/HT-Biology_2017/Pathways/module5_lab/genemania_lab.md

 11. Choose your favorite layout and save the  network as an image  using the *Network image As Shown* option from the *save*  menu ![save](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/save.png?raw=true).

-## EXERCISE 1 ANSWERS: DETAILED EXPLANATION ON STEPS AND SCREENSHOTS
+## EXERCISE 1 ANSWERS: DETAILED EXPLANATION AND SCREENSHOTS

 ### EXERCISE 1 - STEPS 1-4